 What is your approval process for completed work?

 Once completed, we will send either a PDF proof or link to a staging site where you can view the finished work.
 You will have two weeks to review and provide either comments or final approval/acceptance.
 If we don’t hear from you within two weeks, we will assume that our work has been accepted and the project will be closed.

 How do you handle training?

 Outside of scheduled training sessions, we will also install instructional videos into your WordPress dashboard for you to refer back to at any time, and we are happy to answer any questions you might have about how to manage your website, Google Analytics, or online marketing.
 We are happy to book additional training sessions for a flat or hourly fee at any time you want questions or want to better understand how something works.
-Please send us an email to email@example.com
+Please send us an email to request additional training time.

 What are your payment terms?